-You don’t need to change your entire routine to embrace a greener lifestyle.
+Intrigued?
+Great!
 There are changes you can make right now to get on a more energy-efficient path that benefits both you and the planet.
-All it takes is a little know-how and commitment.
-You’re closer to creating a sustainable house than you think.
+All it takes is a little know-how and a commitment to creating and sticking with the new normal.

-1. Turn Off Electronics You’re Not Using
+Turn Off Electronics You’re Not Using

-Are there any electronics plugged in that don’t need to be?
-Are there lights on when nobody’s in the room?
+Are there any light bulbs burning unnecessarily?
+Any electronics plugged in that don’t need to be?
 Do you leave unused appliances plugged in just so you don’t have to plug them in (toasters, blenders, etc.)?

 Optimize Natural Light

 If you’re lucky enough to have ample windows in your home, make use of that natural light.
 Swapping out heavy curtains or blinds for a gauzy film is a great way to not just lower your electricity bill but also improve the atmosphere of your home.

 Hang Dry Clothing and Ditch the Dryer

 Whenever possible, hang dry clothes.
-The sun actually does a better job of disinfecting materials than any detergent, and on rainy, winter days, indoor dryer racks are a great option.
+The sun actually does a better job of disinfecting materials than any detergent.
+Plus on rainy, winter days, indoor dryer racks are a great option.

 However, keep in mind that, when you hang clothes to dry in your home, moisture evaporates into your space and can potentially cause dampness issues or even mold and mildew.
 Our team at Prairie Electric is happy to help you install a humidity-sensing fan that can pull moisture out of your home to prevent contamination.

 Keep Temperatures Moderate

 Get Regular Maintenance Checks

 Saving electricity doesn’t have to be difficult or expensive.
 Your daily habits are the biggest driving force behind how much energy you consume.
 Lower your consumption in small ways each day and your wallet — and the planet — will thank you.